Yarr/Yarr/docs/rd53b.md

 ## DAQ specifics for RD53B

-## Data transmission configuration
+## Data transmission

-Before running any other scans (from firmware release 1.4.1 onwards), it is necessary to set the correct sampling delay setting for the deserialiser to ensure good data transmission.
+Before running any other scans (from firmware release 1.4.0 onwards), it is necessary to set the correct sampling delay setting for the deserialiser to ensure good data transmission.
+A detailed description can be found in [Guide for Updating Firmware](updating_firmware.md).
 This is done using an eye diagram measurement, which can also quantify the data transmission quality.
 The scan is run as:

 ```bash
 Usage: ./bin/eyeDiagram [-h] [-r <hw_controller_file>] [-c <connectivity_file>] [-t <test_size>] [-s]